andreeaiana/german-news/README.md

 ## Usage

 ### Crawling an outlet
-Set configuration for the desired spider in [settings.py](./news_crawler/settings.py).
+Configurations for the desired spider can be set in `settings.py`.

 The following topic-specific conditions are currently supported and need to be specified:
 - Stopping condition: item count or timeout